Compare Rates

 Here is a basic breakdown of the classifications:

-• Preferred
+Preferred Non-Tobacco:

-• Standard Plus
+Standard Plus Non-Tobacco:

-If you use tobacco:
+If you use tobacco products:

 What Are Flat Extra Fees & How Do They Work?

 Remember that the flat extra can be anything the insurance carrier wants it to be at the time of the application.
-For example, some standard flat extra numbers would be $2.50, $5.00, or $7.50 per $1,000.00 of the face amount, otherwise known as the death benefit.
+For example, some standard flat extra numbers would be $2.50, $5.00, or $7.50 per $1,000.00 of the face amount, otherwise known as the (death benefit).

-Here is an example of a $2.50 flat extra fee:
+A simple example of a $2.50 flat extra fee:

-If you applied for a $100,000 life insurance policy and had a hazardous sport such as drag racing, you could receive a flat extra charge of $2.50 for every thousand dollars in coverage.
 Since you are requesting 100 thousand dollars of coverage, you would multiply 100 times the $2.50, giving you a flat extra fee of an additional $250.00 per year added to your base premium.

 Should I Work With an Independent Agent?